What is customer experience (CX)?

 Policies govern how you do business and how team members should act.
 For example, you could have a flexible, no-questions-asked return policy or more strict guidelines with fewer exceptions.
 Policies like these can impact CX positively or negatively.

-It is important to note that excellent performance in each area is not enough — you must also ensure a consistent customer experience across touchpoints.
-For example, the values and messages you share in the marketing stage should be upheld by the support you provide.
-Otherwise, your CPE will fall apart.
+It is important to note that strong performance in one area is not enough — you must deliver a consistent customer experience across touchpoints.
+For example, your marketing messages should reflect the features you actually offer.
+Otherwise, the experience falls apart.
 Transparent communication and frequent collaboration are key to keeping everyone aligned.

-Everyone in the organization is responsible for delivering a complete offering that delights customers.
-But of course, some functions are more closely involved in CX than others.
-(The elements of CPE will give you a hint.)
+Everyone in the organization is responsible for helping to make customers happy.
+But some functions are more closely involved in customer experience than others.

-In many organizations, managing CX is a cross-functional effort involving marketing, sales, support, engineering, and especially product management.
-These core groups have the best understanding of customer needs and wants and the deepest investment in the success of the product.
+In many organizations, customer experience management is a cross-team effort involving marketing, sales, support, engineering, and especially product management.
+These core groups have the best understanding of customer needs and are deeply invested in the product's success.

-However, some larger organizations hire dedicated CX leadership roles.
-Some also create CX teams that focus exclusively on building customer-centric experiences at scale.
-This is most helpful for companies with vast product portfolios where the CX may become disjointed across many teams.
+However, some larger organizations hire dedicated customer experience roles.
+Some also create CX teams that focus on building customer-centric experiences at scale.
+This is most helpful for companies with vast product portfolios where the customer journey may become disjointed across many teams and touchpoints.

-Here is a quick overview of some CX-specific roles:
+Here is a quick overview of some roles that focus on customer experience:

 In a digital-first world, customers expect solutions that are personalized and immediate.
-A functional product is the baseline — what customers really crave is a delightful and lovable experience.
+A working product is the baseline — what customers really crave is an enjoyable experience.

-A good place to start is mapping the entire customer journey — looking for opportunities across touchpoints to reduce any friction or confusion.
-Our virtual whiteboarding tool comes with a customer journey map template — free to use when you sign up.
-And if you are an Aha!
-Roadmaps customer, you can easily convert content on the journey map into actionable work items on your product roadmap.
+To improve your customer experience, a good place to start is mapping the entire customer journey.
+This can help you spot opportunities to reduce inefficiencies or confusion.
+You can try our customer journey map template — free to use when you sign up for Aha!
+Whiteboards.
+(As a bonus: If you are an Aha!
+Roadmaps customer, you can easily convert content on the journey map into actionable work items on your product roadmap.)

 Try the customer journey map in Aha! software.
 Sign up for a free trial.

-Think beyond incremental improvements.
-To build exceptional customer experiences, you need to place the customer at the center of everything you do.
+But improving customer experience is not just about incremental improvements.
+You also have to think about how to place the customer at the center of everything you do.
 In many cases, this requires fundamentally transforming the way you do business.

-How do you measure and analyze customer experience?
-With so many different touchpoints, it can be tricky to get an accurate measurement of customer experience.
-Many organizations use multiple metrics and methods to gauge CX, like:
+With so many different touchpoints, it can be tricky to measure customer experience accurately.
+Many organizations use multiple methods and customer experience metrics, like:

 Customer churn and retention